 Separating the concept of loving a child in a motherly way and doing motherly things for them without being their “real” mom is pretty confusing for a lot of stepmoms.
 Many of us live our lives raising our stepchildren just like we raise our biological children — if we have them.

-In most stepmom roles, there’s usually an end point or a period of time where you don’t see your stepchild or have any control over them when they go to stay with their biological mother.
+In most stepmom roles, there’s usually an endpoint or a period of time when you don’t see your stepchild or have any control over them when they go to stay with their biological mother.
 This is often difficult to endure — especially for new stepmoms.
 These situations often cause jealousy, resentment, and fear.
 Stepmoms might worry about losing that bond they worked so hard to build.